- Dr Franziska Meinck

-Fluke, J, Tonmyr, L, Gray, J, Bettencourt-Roriguques, L, Bolter, F, Cash, S, Jud, A, Meinck, F, Cas Munoz, A, O’Donnell, M, Pilkington, R & Weaver, L (in press).
+Fluke, J, Tonmyr, L, Gray, J, Bettencourt-Roriguques, L, Bolter, F, Cash, S, Jud, A, Meinck, F, Cas Munoz, A, O’Donnell, M, Pilkington, R & Weaver, L (2020).
 Child Maltreatment Data: A summary of progress, prospects and challenges.
 Child Abuse and Neglect

 Cluver, L, Steinert, J, Meinck, F et al. (2020).
 Parenting, mental health and economic pathways to prevention of violence against children in South Africa.
 Social Science & Medicine.

 Steinert, J, Cluver, L, Meinck, F, Nzima, D & Doubt, J. (2020).
 Opening the black box: A mixed-methods investigation of social and psychological mechanisms underlying changes in financial behaviour.
 Journal of Development Studies.

 Meinck, F, Picker, V, Nittas, V, Pantelic, M, Orza, L, Spreckelsen, T, Bustamam, A, Little, M & Stoeckl, H. (2019) A systematic review of interventions to prevent and reduce intimate partner violence among adolescents and youth vulnerable to HIV.
 AIDS.